ceramicnetwork/docs/docs/learn/glossary.md

 Mainnet is the Ceramic [network](#networks) used for production deployments.
 For more information on mainnet, see the Networks page.

 ### Clay Testnet
-Clay Testnet is a Ceramic [network](#networks) used for community testing and development purposes.
+Clay Testnet is a Ceramic [network](#networks) used by the community for application prototyping, development, and testing purposes.
+Ceramic core devs also use Clay for testing official protocol release candidates.
 For more information on Clay Testnet, see the Networks page.

 ### Dev Unstable
-Dev Unstable is a Ceramic [network](#networks) used by Ceramic core protocol developers for testing new protocol features and release candidates.
+Dev Unstable is a Ceramic [network](#networks) used by Ceramic core protocol developers for testing new protocol features and the most recent commits on the `develop` branch of js-ceramic.
 It should be considered unstable and highly experimental.

 ## Underlying technologies